Ocean cruising in Porto, Portugal

 Portugal is the world’s biggest cork producer, and the streets of Porto are lined with stores selling cork place mats and wine items, as well as cork shoes, hats and even ties.

-Need to know when travelling to Porto
+Need to know when cruising to Porto

 Getting around in Porto